-- Retain the general canopy footprint of the existing forest. - Provide native canopy street trees along Georgia Avenue and Woodland Drive. - C. Urban Design - Concentrate building height and density at the intersection of Georgia Avenue and Forest Glen Road with appropriate transitions to surrounding residential neighborhoods. - Consider coordinating an entrance to the planned passageway under Georgia Avenue with future development at the corner of Forest Glen Road and Georgia Avenue. - Locate a public open space/plaza with accessibility to the future metro station passageway. - Provide a drop-off area accessible from Woodland Drive for transit users. - Reduce parking to the greatest extent possible, including but not limited to providing for shared parking and un-coupled parking. - Buildings along Woodland Drive should be residential and have size and scale compatible with the existing community. - Maintain existing curb cuts on Georgia Avenue at the present location or farther north from the intersection. - Provide a 25-foot setback, at a minimum, from building face to curb along Georgia Avenue and Forest Glen Road to accommodate a generous sidewalk.
+- Concentrate building height and density at the intersection of Georgia Avenue and Forest Glen Road with appropriate transitions to surrounding residential neighborhoods. - Consider coordinating an entrance to the planned passageway under Georgia Avenue with future development at the corner of Forest Glen Road and Georgia Avenue. - Provide an on-site drop-off and pick-up area for transit users that is accessible from Woodland Drive.
+For public benefit points in conjunction with an optional method of development application to be approved.
+MCDOT must approve the final, detailed design at the time of site plan.
+The applicant will only be eligible for public benefit points for constructing the pick-up/drop-off facility; no points will be awarded for a land contribution or payment towards the construction of the facility. - Reduce parking to the greatest extent possible, including but not limited to providing for shared parking and un-coupled parking. - Buildings along Woodland Drive should be residential and have size and scale compatible with the existing community. - Maintain existing curb cuts on Georgia Avenue at the present location or farther north from the - Provide a 25-foot setback, at a minimum, from building face to curb along Georgia Avenue and Forest Glen Road to accommodate a generous sidewalk.